-Riding off-road provides youth with a place to learn to ride where they can be free of interaction with cars.
+Riding off-road cycling provides youth with a place to learn to ride where they can be free of interaction with cars.
 In addition, youth bikes commonly have the upright geometry and knobby wheels that mountain bikes feature, so uneven terrain and soft-surface paths are easily navigable.
 In appropriate conditions, off-road cycling is an activity that families can enjoy together.
+The primary barriers to cycling are owning a bike and having a place near home to ride.